Serving all people by providing personalized health and wellness through exemplary care, education and research.

 I need information about...

 LIDOCAINE (LYE doe kane) causes loss of feeling in the skin and surrounding area.
-The medicine helps treat nerve pain from herpes (shingles) infection.
+The medicine helps treat pain, including nerve pain.

 Side effects that you should report to your doctor or health care professional as soon as possible:

 allergic reactions like skin rash, itching or hives, swelling of the face, lips, or tongue

 chest pain or chest tightness

 Side effects that usually do not require medical attention (report to your doctor or health care professional if they continue or are bothersome):

 tingling, numbness at site where applied

 Do not take this medicine with any of the following medications: